turbot/steampipe-docs/docs/develop/overview.md

 When you write your plugin, make hard things easy, and many things possible:
 - Normalize complex structures, but make raw json available as well.
-- Build something useable and share it as soon as its MVP.
+- Build something usable and share it as soon as its MVP.
 Be agile - iterate!
 - Design for real use-cases, and imagine possibilities.